 The Ultimate Washington Waterfalls Road Trip Is Here – And You’ll Want To Do It

-We have breathtaking waterfalls everywhere in Washington.
-If you were to stop at every one of our state’s cascades, it could take days – maybe even weeks.
+If you ever find yourself wondering, “What are some waterfalls near me in Washington?” — you’re not alone.
+We have breathtaking waterfalls everywhere in Washington; so many, in fact, that if you were to stop at every one of our state’s cascades, it could take days… maybe even weeks.
+Wondering where to even begin?
 The Olympic Peninsula is the best place to start, with some of the most magical falls in and around the Olympic National Park.
 If you’re up for the ultimate adventure, here’s an easy trip you can take to see seven falls in about 9-10 hours.
-Check out this Google map for more directions, and don’t forget to bring a camera:
+Check out this Google map for more directions, and don’t forget to bring a camera!

 Ready to grab your keys yet?
 Where else would you recommend visiting?